AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm-circuit.md

 The VM circuit's **Memory Controller** processes loads and stores between intermediate registers and memory.

 ### Memory Sub-operations
 When decoded, instructions that operate on memory map to some Memory Controller sub-operations.
-A memory read maps to a `LOAD` sub-operation which loads a word from memory into an internal register.
+A memory read maps to a `LOAD` sub-operation which loads a word from memory into an intermediate register.
 The memory offset for this sub-operation is generally specified by an instruction argument.
-Similarly, a memory write maps to a `STORE` sub-operation which stores a word from an internal register to memory.
+Similarly, a memory write maps to a `STORE` sub-operation which stores a word from an intermediate register to memory.

 ### User Memory
 **TODO**